saifemail2002/Fastapi-CRUD-application/README.md

 # Fastapi-CRUD-application-
-A FastAPI project , CRUD based application , using  pydantic , SQLAlchemy and Postgresql Backend includes API development in python using FastAPI , the frontent was not built(react is used for frontend)
+A FastAPI project , CRUD based application , using  pydantic , SQLAlchemy and Postgresql

 These backend skills were learnt during this project: